Posted on 26 Jun 2011 04:12

 However although there must be some objective definition of strength, I am not really talking about what strength training, and strength itself, is or is not.
 I am talking about the attitude that suggests strength resides in one's arms and legs.
 Remember, we are talking about a whole system of moving parts here.
 No matter how strong your arms and legs are, their force must be effectively transferred through the rest of that system.
 So, strength is related to the task at hand.

 I may be surprising some readers here.
 We've heard so much about he importance of core stability work, after all.
 Am I saying that even this is secondary?
 Yes.
-I believe wholeheartedly in core stability work.
+Although some have over-reacted to the over-reaction about core work, I am not against it.
 Supposing we are talking about the non-injured trainee, however, core stability is part of the baseline fitness that prepares you to be able to train those heavy lifts.
 They therefore are a part of maintaining the general physical system that is needed to train aggressively for maximal strength.
 But the lift is the most important part of training the stability needed to do the lift!

 The greatest strength effect of any weight lifting exercise will be towards that exercise itself.
 It just so happens that certain lifts carry over to helping your buddy move his furniture more than others and if you believe there is such a thing as "real world" strength then basic kinesiology should tell you that those exercises that involve exerting muscular force from a standing position are superior in this regard.